junyang-zh/SocketSnake/README.md

  - ~~Solve issues that client have leaked threads~~
  - Pondering multiple cases when panicking can do harm to user friendliness
  - Improve the performace of the server
- - Check whether the server will left the dispatched workers and connections leaked
+ - ~~Check whether the server will left the dispatched workers and connections leaked~~
- - Improve UDP performace
+ - ~~Improve UDP performace~~
+ - refactor the threads quitting logic